sws2apps/sws2apps-docs/organized/docs/app-overview/navigation.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

-# User interface navigation
+# App navigation

 You can access all features of Organized app easily from the Home page dashboard.
 Let's take a closer look!